BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.

-Pause for a moment!
+But wait and pause for a moment!
 Is this a call for action?
 It appears that every corner of the globe is demanding action, insisting on hustle, productivity, creativity, and more.
-Often, I find myself submerged in a sea of anxiety, born from the unknown -- the uncertainty of what is expected of me (Lacan).
+Often, I find myself submerged in a sea of anxiety, born from the unknown---the uncertainty of what is expected of me (Lacan).
 It feels like we need to be everything, everywhere, all at once in today's world.
 I suspect this is a feeling shared by many young individuals.
 It's like there's a pervasive social expectation to achieve something, to carve out an *identity*, to blaze a trail, to establish a family, but without a clear roadmap to success.